RPeschke/pyHDL/readme.md

 gsimulation.run_timed(ax, 1000,"example1.vcd")
 ```

-First one needs to create an instants of the entity and then it has to be given as an argument to the simulator alongside the runtime and the output file name.
-The ouput file can then be viewed with programs like ```GTKWave```.
+First one needs to create an instance of the entity and then it has to be given as an argument to the simulator alongside the runtime and the output file name.
+The output file can then be viewed with programs like ```GTKWave```.

 ![GTKWave](pictures/example1.png)

-In Addition the program can be converted to ```VHDL``` using the following command:
+In addition, the program can be converted to ```VHDL``` using the following command:

 ```Python
 print(ax._get_definition())